adravRevorg/OpenGL_Steps/README.md

 # OpenGL_Steps
-A step by step flow for learning OpenGL
+A step by step flow for learning modern OpenGL
 Based on the guide by: https://learnopengl.com/

 Summary notes are provided at the end of each program.